tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/instruments-mapping.md

 | Master fader | Volume |  |
 | Jog-wheel | Select Previous/Next Preset | when "Preset" is selected |

-# Mapping with the Friktion Modeled Strings
+## Mapping with the Friktion Modeled Strings

+The first line of the Arturia Keyboard LCD should display "Friktion".
+The second line display the preset name.

 ![Friktion Modeled Strings](./images/Friktion.png)